-Tunable Value COMPRESSION_THRESHOLD (compression_threshold) Specifies the CPU usage threshold after which VVR would start reducing the compression_thread in order to reduce the CPU utilization and, if required, disable VVR compression.
+Tunable Value COMPRESSION_THRESHOLD (compression_threshold) Specifies the CPU usage threshold after which Volume Replicator starts reducing the compression_thread to reduce the CPU utilization and, if required, disable Volume Replicator compression.
 This value is node-specific and is applicable on both Primary and Secondary.
-You can specifiy a value from 0 to 100.
+You can specify a value from 0 to 100.
 The default value is 0.
 You can disable Adaptive Compression by specifying this value as 0.
 When the RLINK is set with COMPRESSION_ENABLED flag, data compression can sometimes cause high amount of CPU consumption.
 The compression_threshold tunable can be set to reduce the CPU usage.
-If compression_threshold size is set to a value other than zero (for example, 30) and the CPU consumption goes beyond the mentioned threshold, then VVR would start decreasing the rate of compression on the Primary or decompression on the Secondary depending on the node on which the value is set.
-Examples: ■ To display the value of this tunable through the vxtune command: vxtune compression_threshold To set the value of compression_threshold to 50: vxtune compression_threshold 50 FORCE_MAX_CONNECTION Specifies whether to force VVR to use the maximum number (force_max_conn) of TCP connections.
-It takes the value of either True or False.
-If this tunable is set to True, then the automatic way of estimating the number of connections required for RLINK based on latency of network can be overriden and the value specified for max_tcp_conn_count can be used instead NETWORK_LOSS_TOLERANC (rp_incr_decr) Specifies the degree of network loss-tolerance during replication.
+If compression_threshold size is set to a value other than zero (for example, 30) and the CPU consumption goes beyond the mentioned threshold, then Volume Replicator starts decreasing the rate of compression on the Primary of decompression on the Secondary depending on the node or which the value is set.
+Examples: To display the value of this tunable through the vxtune command: vxtune compression_threshold To set the value of compression_threshold to 50: vxtune compression_threshold 50 FORCE_MAX_CONNECTION (force_max_conn) Specifies whether to force Volume Replicator to use the maximum number of TCP connections.
+It takes the value or either True or False.
+If this tunable is set to True, then the automatic way of estimating the number of connections that are required for RLINK based on latency of network can be overridden and the value specified for max_tcp_conn_count can be used instead NETWORK_LOSS_TOLERANC (rp_incr_decr) Specifies the degree of network loss-tolerance during replication.
 Increasing the value of rp_incr_decr increases the degree of network error tolerance.
 The default value of rp_incr_decr is 8, which works fine for good networks.
 However, it takes value between 1 to 100.
 This tunable should be changed only after consulting the support team.

-Tunable Value TCP_SOURCE_RESTRICT (tcp_src_port_restrict) Specifies whether to restrict the TCP source port usage of VVR data connections.
+Tunable Value TCP_SOURCE_RESTRICT (tcp_src_port_restrict) Specifies whether to restrict the TCP source port usage of Volume Replicator data connections.
 This tunable takes the value of either True or False.
 The value is shown as True when data port range is used for source ports.
 These range of ports should be opened as source ports in firewall.
 To get multi-connection working across a firewall or NAT environment, you are required to open port 4145 for both UDP and TCP.
-See "About specifying network ports for replication" on page 87.
-IOPATH LOGGING (iopath_logging) Specifies whether to enable IO path logging and takes the value of either True or False.
-By setting iopath_logging to True, extra log messages get logged to log files which help in debugging certain issues in I/O. However, the extra log messages can affect the I/O performance adversely.
+IOPATH_LOGGING (iopath_logging) Specifies whether to enable IO path logging and takes the value of either True or False.
+By setting iopath logging to True, extra log messages get logged to the log files which help in debugging certain issues in I/O. However, the extra log messages can affect the I/O performance adversely.
 NAT_SUPPORT (nat_support) This tunable specifies the presence of Network Address Translation (NAT) in the network.
 Use the vxtune command to see whether NAT is enabled or not.
 It takes the value of either True or False.
 When NAT support is enabled, the value is shown as True and when disabled it is shown as False.
-See "Displaying the tunable values" on page 339.
-See "Tuning the VVR memory parameters" on page 395.
+See "Displaying the tunable values " on page 319.
+See "Tuning the Volume Replicator memory parameters" on page 373.
 HB_TIMEOUT (hb_timeout) Specifies the number of heartbeat messages that can be missed before the RLINK gets disconnected.
 The default value is 15 and it can take values from 1 to 60.
-It should only be tuned for lossy networks where the VVR frequently disconnects the RLINKs because it doesn't receive heartbeat messages.
-TCP_ROUND_ROBIN (tcp_round_robin) Specifies whether VVR should use round-robin method of sending data over multiple TCP connections.
+It should only be tuned for lossy networks where the Volume Replicator frequently disconnects the RLINKs because it doesn't receive heartbeat messages.
+TCP_ROUND_ROBIN (tcp_round_robin) Specifies whether Volume Replicator should use round-robin method of sending data over multiple TCP connections.
 The value can be either True or False.